xav32290/docs/content/en/docs/node/thresholds/index.md

 ---

 {{% pageinfo %}}
 Thresholds provide a way to trigger events when different measurements exceed a given value.
-Thresholds configured at the domain level apply to all nodes in the domain, except when overridden.
-Events will be of type `Metric Threshold Violation`.
+Thresholds configured at the node level can override [Domain Thresholds]({{< ref "/docs/domain/thresholds" >}}).
 {{% /pageinfo %}}

-To view thresholds, a user will need `domains::read` permissions.
-To configure them, they will need `domains::configure:threshold` permissions.
+To view and configure thresholds, a user will need `nodes::configure::thresholds` permissions.

-Navigate to your domain, and click `Thresholds` on the left.
+Navigate to a node, and click `Thresholds` under the `System` section.

 ![img](list.png)

+Note that overridden thresholds have a yellow square icon next to them.

 ### Load Thresholds